Mexican Corn Salad (Esquites-Style with Creamy Lime Dressing)

 - 3

 Add all the corn to the skillet and spread into an even layer.
-Let it cook for 5 minutes, stirring only every minute or so, until you get golden brown charred spots on the kernels.
+Cook for 5 minutes, stirring only every minute or so, until you get golden-brown charred spots.
 Season with salt and pepper halfway through.

-5 minCorn has visible dark golden-brown spots and smells sweet and toasty, like buttery popcorn.
-Some kernels will pop — that's normal.
+5 minKernels have visible dark golden-brown spots on the edges and smell sweet and toasty.
+Some will pop — that's fine.

 - 4

 Transfer the hot corn to a large mixing bowl.
 Add mayonnaise, sour cream, lime juice, and parmesan.
-Toss well — the residual heat will slightly melt the dressing so it coats every kernel.
+Toss well — the heat from the corn will melt the dressing and coat everything evenly.

 - 5

-Add cilantro, green onion, red onion, and jalapeno (if using).
-Fold everything together gently.
+Add cilantro, green onion, red onion, and jalapeño (if using).
+Toss gently to combine.
 Taste and add more lime juice or salt as needed.

 - 6

 Transfer to a serving bowl.
-Crumble cotija or feta over the top and add extra jalapeno slices and lime wedges.
+Crumble cotija or feta over the top and add fresh lime wedges.
 Serve warm or at room temperature.

 Equipment Needed